 Top DevOps Tools

-DevOps leverages powerful tools to get the job done.
+DevOps leverages powerful software to get the job done.
 These range from communication and collaboration focused solutions to automated testing platforms and incident tracking software.
-Adopting a DevOps strategy is tough in and of itself, but keeping things running smoothly is no small task either.
+Adopting a strategy is tough in and of itself, but keeping things running smoothly is no small task either.

 Maintaining these cultural changes and best practices requires a strong set of tools.
-The following list of tools are all seeing popular use by those that have moved their teams over to a DevOps focused strategy:
+The following list of this specialized software are all seeing popular use by those that have moved their teams over to a focused strategy:

 This go-to project management and issue tracking platform has been widely adopted by practitioners of DevOps.
 Handling complex projects is a must, and Jira has everything needed to simplify the management of the numerous tasks associated with development.

 This open-source platform lets users deploy, create and control container-based applications.
-With Red Hat’s OpenShift, users can easily manage multicloud and hybrid environments by leveraging a suite of automation tools.
+With Red Hat’s OpenShift, users can easily manage multicloud and hybrid environments by leveraging a suite of automation software.